CARV-ICS-FORTH/knot/docs/user.rst

 .. note::
    The information in this section applies only to administrators.

 The "admin" user has access to an additional screen named "Users".
-Moreover, in the "Images" screen, the administrator has the option to use the "Actions" button to delete an image.

 The users screen is accessed by selecting "Users" from the menu on the left.
 You are presented with a list of users, by username.
 Each user can be "active", meaning with access to the dashboard and services.
 Each user can also be promoted to an administrator.
 The respective actions are available in the menu presented when selecting the "Actions" button.
 An administrator can edit a user's email, change a user's password, impersonate, and delete a user.